About Bicep Tendon Tears

 - Weakness in the shoulder and the elbow

-Bicep Tendon Tear Treatment Approach at UT Health Austin
+Treating Bicep Tendon Tears at UT Health Austin

 Upon evaluation of your bicep injury, your medical provider will discuss nonsurgical treatment option as an initial approach to healing the tear and improving function.
 These options often include activity modifications and rest, nonsteroidal anti-inflammatory medication such as ibuprofen, physical therapy and strengthening exercises and in some cases steroid injections.
 In rare cases, arthroscopic surgery may be suggested as a treatment option if the pain does not improve.
 Your care team will walk you through the risks and benefits as well as what to expect throughout your recovery process.